-Here are three healthy lunch ideas that take that sandwich in a cleaner, leaner direction.
+Here are three easy ideas that take that familiar lunch box sandwich in a little healthier direction:

 - Ditch the jelly.
 Use fruit to add sweetness instead.
 Sliced bananas are a time-honored tradition, but be creative and mix it up with sliced apples, pictured above, diced strawberries or whole blueberries.
-Kiwi is jam-packed with Vitamin C. Any or all of those make for a Berry Good Sandwich.
+Try peeled and sliced kiwis (jam-packed with Vitamin C).
+Any or all of those make for a Berry Good Sandwich.

 - Sneak in some healthy crunch.
 Try recreating a deconstructed Ants on a Log between two slices of whole grain.
 Chopped celery complements the creamy butter and the chewy raisins.